Energy and Climate Change (EC)

 Energy Efficient Appliances Usage

-Example of Energy Efficient Appliances Usage: Use of Solar system for SOS call point and LED sport light for external building (Faculty of Engineering, RMUTP)
+Example of Energy Efficient Appliances Usage: Use of LED lighting and lamps with light detection

 Example of Energy Efficient Appliances Usage: Use of Air conditioner with Energy Saving Label No.5 that certified by the Electricity Generating Authority (EGAT) of Thailand